-The School District's Board of Education and administration considered many factors when finalizing the School District's 2023-24 budget.
-The 2023-24 budget was adopted in June 2023, based on an estimate of 1,250 students that will be enrolled in October 2023 and estimated per pupil funding.
-The 2023-24 budget was approved at a \$450 per pupil increase.
-Based on early enrollment data at the start of the 2023-24 school year, it is anticipated that the fall student count will be lower than the estimates used in creating the 2023-24 budget.
-The District's 2023-24 Approved Budget will be amended by February.
+The School District's Board of Education and administration considered many factors when finalizing the School District's 2024-25 budget.
+The 2024-25 budget was adopted in June 2024, based on an estimate of 1,210 students that will be enrolled in October 2024 and estimated per pupil funding.
+The 2024-25 budget was approved at a \$350 per pupil increase.
+The state of Michigan then approved a state budget with no increases to per pupil funding.
+Based on early enrollment data at the start of the 2024-25 school year, it is anticipated that the fall student count will be higher than the estimates used in creating the 2024-25 budget.
+The District's 2024-25 Approved Budget will be amended by February.